 | Post-launch support | ✅ 30 days free | 💰 Extra charge |

-I'm Alex Filiuk, Senior UI/UX designer with 15 years of experience and a portfolio of 130+ projects.
-I design interfaces for websites, web applications, SaaS products, B2B portals and CRM systems for businesses in Mykolaiv, across Ukraine, and for clients in the US and EU.
-This page brings together everything a Mykolaiv business owner or product manager should know before commissioning UI/UX design: how product design differs from a "pretty picture", what the process looks like, how much it costs, which typical mistakes destroy ROI, and which trends actually matter in 2025–2026.
+I’m Alex Filiuk, Senior UI/UX designer with 15 years of experience and a portfolio of 130+ projects.
+I design interfaces for websites, web applications, SaaS products, and CRM systems for businesses in Mykolaiv, across Ukraine, and for clients in the US and EU.
+This page brings together everything a business owner or product manager in Mykolaiv should know before commissioning UI/UX design: how product design differs from a “pretty picture”, what the process looks like, how much it costs, which typical mistakes destroy ROI, and which trends actually matter in 2025–2026.

 What quality UI/UX design gives a Mykolaiv business:

-Most Mykolaiv businesses face a fundamental misunderstanding of what UI/UX is.
-A common scenario: an entrepreneur orders a "turnkey site" from a freelancer or agency, gets a nice visual, runs ads via Google Ads — and can't understand why high traffic doesn't produce sales.
+Most businesses in Mykolaiv face a fundamental misunderstanding of what UI/UX is.
+A common scenario: an entrepreneur orders a “turnkey site” from a freelancer or agency, gets a nice visual, runs ads via Google Ads — and can’t understand why high traffic doesn’t produce sales.
 The answer is almost always the same: the site was built without understanding the user.

 Graphic design is the visual part: colours, typography, illustrations, composition.
 That’s only 30% of the full UI/UX process.
 The other 70% is invisible work: